Jzaroli/.github/CodingAssessment.md

 ### **1. Set Up Your Environment**

-Ensure you have Preswald installed.
-If you haven’t already, install it using:
+Install Preswald.
+If you have any troubles, use a virtual env.
+[Guide](https://docs.preswald.com/usage/troubleshooting#set-up-a-virtual-environment)

 ```bash
 pip install preswald